nicho7684/nicho7684.github.io/README.md

 ### What I'm working on

-- 🔧 Setting up a homelab with Proxmox and self-hosted services
+- 🔧 planning on Setting up a homelab with Proxmox and self-hosted services
 - 📡 Practicing network design — subnetting, router configuration, IP addressing
-- 🛠️ Polishing my Hyprland/Niri rice and dotfiles
+- 🛠️ Polishing my Hyprland/Niri rice on Archlinux and dotfiles
 - 📱 Validating the Accountable app concept

-## PROTFOLIO
-<a href="https://nicho7684.github.io/"> protfolio web page </a>

-### Pinned projects
+### Pinned projects (comming soon)

 Check out the pinned repositories below for my best work — including a Java OOP payroll system, my Arch Linux dotfiles, and ongoing networking labs.